GorshkovIvan/voice_agent/README.md

 # Voice Agent with Batch Task Processing

 A real-time voice assistant built with LiveKit Agents that can offload complex tasks to a batch processing API.
-The agent uses Claude for conversational AI and delegates time-intensive tasks (like generating business plans) to Doubleword's batch API for thorough completion.
+The agent uses Claude for conversational AI and delegates time-intensive tasks (like data processing) to Doubleword's batch API for thorough completion.

 ## Architecture